knopflerfish/knopflerfish.org/htdocs/readme.txt

   --- Module Layer ---

-    Module layer now has support for the new manifest format.
-It will handle the new version range directive and select appropriate packages.
-The following are not supported yet:
+    Module layer now has support for all the required features in R4.

-    * New package attribute matching.
+    The following optional features are not supported yet:

-    * Class filtering on export and import.
+    * Requring bundles

-    * Multiple exports of same package.
+    * Extensiont bundles

-    * Extension and fragment bundles.
+    * Fragment bundles

-    * Package linking on bundle level.
+    * Permissions

-    * New bundle permission and signing of bundles.
+    There are known bugs in the native code selection, the selection of native code doesn't follow the specification 100%.

   --- Life Cycle Layer ---